webarch-coop/ansible-role-element/README.md

 ### element_version

 `element_version` is the version of Element to install, this can either be set to `latest`, the default or [a version number](https://github.com/vector-im/element-web/releases).

+## Dependencies

+This role requires Ansible `2.13` or newer plus [JC](https://pypi.org/project/jc/) and [JMESPath](https://pypi.org/project/jmespath/) to be installed using `pip3` on the Ansible controller.

+## Repository

+The primary URL of this repo is [`https://git.coop/webarch/element`](https://git.coop/webarch/element) however it is also [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-element) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/element).

+If you use this role please use a tagged release, see [the release notes](https://git.coop/webarch/element/-/releases).

+## License

+This role is released under [the same terms as Ansible itself](https://github.com/ansible/ansible/blob/devel/COPYING), the [GNU GPLv3](LICENSE).